Continued fractions and orderings on the Markov numbers: Basic properties of continued fractions

 In this section, we provide the necessary definitions and properties of continued fractions that will be necessary to prove our results.
 We restrict ourselves in this paper to finite continued fractions with non-negative integer entries.
 For $a_i\in \ZZ_{\geq 0}$, $a_n\neq0$, we define

-When we evaluate a continued fraction, we obtain a reduced rational number with numerator denoted $N[a_1,\dots, a_n]$.
-The numerator of a continued fraction satisfies some basic properties, a few of which are listed in Proposition \ref{prop basicNcfprop}.
+When we evaluate a continued fraction, we obtain a reduced rational number with numerator we denote by $N[a_1,\dots, a_n]$, which is known as the continuant polynomial of the variables $a_1, \dots, a_n$.
+For example, see \cite{GKP}.
+Proposition \ref{prop basicNcfprop} below lists some basic properties.

 \begin{prop} Let $a_i\in \ZZ_{\geq 0}$.

 \end{prop}